-- 1. On the main toolbar, click Web. - 2.
-Under Settings, click Full Traffic Logging. - 3.
-Click Edit. - 4.
-Check the Enable full Web traffic logging box.
+- 1. In the cloud portal, on the main toolbar, click Web, then select Full Traffic Logging (under Settings). - 2.
+Click Edit. - 3.
+Mark the Enable full Web traffic logging checkbox.

-The text on this page states the conditions for using full traffic logging - namely, that all data is retained for only 14 days, and if you do not download any files for a period of 14 days, full traffic logging is automatically disabled.
-For more information, see Troubleshooting, page 11.
+The text on this page states the conditions for using full traffic logging-namely, all data is retained for only 14 days, and if you do not download any files for a period of 14 days, full traffic logging is automatically disabled.
+For more information, see Troubleshooting full traffic logging, page 14.

 This page also contains a link to a sample script that you can use to download and store your log files.
 You can edit this script to suit your needs.
-For more information, see Setting up a download script, page 4.
+For more information, see Set up a download script, page 4.

-5. Click Submit.
+4. Click Submit.